Nov 24 2024 Feedback.

 13.1.9.6 Post Screening Tools - Calculate Properties

 There are a selection of property expressions associated with the ligands in the hitlist that can be calculated.
-To use these press the drop down button next to the Property Expression button.
+To use these press the 'hammer' button (top right of table) to open the Tools panel.
+Click on the drop down button next to the Property Expression button.
 The options include:

 • Calculate charge of the ligands in the hitlist.